hala201/PatternProof/CHECKINS.md

   - User study could help answer whether our refactor suggestions will be code modifications or just text-based suggestions that lead the user to the right answer.
   - Maybe the tool can add a quick explanation of the design pattern used.
   - Clearly outline the steps and their order to refactor the code.

+# Check-in 4:

+## Implementation Status

+### Chain of Responsibility

+- **Task 1**: Wrote unit tests, no tests are passing yet.
+Implemented dead handler analysis, needs more work still.
+- **Task 2**: No progress so far.

+### Visitor Pattern

+- **Task 1**: Completed a working version of the double dispatch analysis.
+The plan is to refine this further and possibly add tests.
+- **Task 2**: Integrated with double dispatch analysis and implemented naive control flow analyzer to find all used visitor types.
+Needs more testcases and possibly apply for more general cases

+### Observer Pattern

+- **Task 1**: No progress so far.

+## Plans for Final User Study

+- The approach for the final user study is still under consideration, but it will probably be something similar to the first user study (the output is unsure yet).
+Depending on how we progress in term of implementation, we may do it the end of check-in 5 or just before the final video.

+## Planned Timeline for Remaining Days

+- There's an adjustment in the project timeline to roughly complete the implementation by April 1st.
+Currently, we are a bit behind the goals outlined in Check-in 2.